davidcalikes/Marvelous-Matching/docs/README.md

     These sounds will be user controlled and promote interaction and engagement.

-    The game offers users a choice of three separate categories: ‘Animals’, ‘Shapes’, and ‘Colours’ as well as a choice of two game modes: 'Learning' and 'Test'.
+    The game will offer users a choice of three separate categories: ‘Animals’, ‘Shapes’, and ‘Colours’ as well as a choice of two game modes: 'Learning' and 'Test'.

 - __Target Audience__